All pregnancies are different. It is fair to say that mine was tough.

 4. I had to be picky about who I talked to.

 Concern from family and friends can be touching; it can also be overwhelming, exhausting and even voyeuristic.
 Your parents calling after (another) scan is one thing; receiving endless messages from friends you haven’t seen for years saying “how are you?” or “how is the baby?” can indicate more ghoulish interest than sympathy.
 It was telling that my best friend asked about my health least and gave me her own news most often.

 A round-robin email to close family and friends after the latest medical development limits phone calls, but don’t be afraid to tell your nearest and dearest that you can’t face talking through what the consultant said.
 Turn off your phone when necessary.

-That extra post-natal help is essential.
+5. Extra post-natal help is essential.

-Ask your partner to take leave; consider whether you may need counseling; talk to your health visitor, or healthcare provider.
+Ask your partner to take leave; consider whether you may need counseling; talk to your health visitor or healthcare provider.
 However your pregnancy was, new motherhood is hard work.
 It is extraordinary that women go through complex pregnancies and are then expected to revel in baby bliss when more than anything, they need time to recover and sort their heads out.

-That I am braver than I knew.
+6. I am braver than I knew.